 The Egyptians produced imitations using glazed tiles (faience) or glass or enamel and nowadays they can use plastic or porcelain to fake it.
 But most of the time the imitations are so bad that you can recognize them.
 In 1972 Pierre Gilson invented a very good synthetic imitation; it has a uniform color and a black spiderweb veining.

 But you can imitate turquoise much easier by dying howlite or magnesite in the same color.

 The most expensive turquoise is the sky blue variety.
-The greenish and the one with the spiderweb matrix are less expensive.
+The greenish ones and the ones with the spiderweb matrix are less expensive.
 The price will depend on size and color.
 But also on the fact whether it is a real gemstone, not treated, except for light waxing and oiling.
-Those treatments were already used since ancient times and will enhance the color and the luster.
+Those treatments have already used since ancient times and will enhance the color and the luster.

-When you love turquoise you have a choice to buy the real gemstone, which is rather expensive or you decide to get along with a fake one.
-When you know this is the case, because you cannot afford the real gemstone, you can accept that (or not).
+When you love this beautiful gemstone you have a choice to buy the real gemstone, which is rather expensive or you decide to get along with a fake one.
+When you know this is the case because you cannot afford the real gemstone, you can accept that (or not).
 But you will love it all the same.

 Gemstones are fascinating and beautiful.
 There is so much to tell about these beauties, including a lot of fun facts.
 FlorenceJewelshop published an e-book about birthstones and some of the well-known gemstones.
 If you are interested or want to add it to a jewelry gift, ask for it.
 It is free.
-Just let me know where I can send it to.
+Just let me know to whom I can send it.

 Hug Florence from FlorenceJewelshop